walklikeaman/weather-dashboard/README.md

 To run the Temperature Drop Monitor, you can execute the `temperature-drop-monitor.js` script using Node.js by running `node temperature-drop-monitor.js` in the terminal.
 The script is located in the root folder of the project.

+### Scalability 📈

+The temperature drop monitor script is designed to be scalable.
+To monitor additional locations, you can simply add their coordinates to the `locations` array.
+The script will then loop through all the locations and check for temperature drops at each one, making it easy to monitor more than 150 locations across the USA.

+### Running the Script 24/7 ⏰

+To run the script continuously, you can set up a cron job or use a task scheduler, depending on your operating system.
+This will ensure the script runs every 15 minutes, 24/7, to monitor the temperature drops at the specified locations.
+Alternatively, you can use a third-party service like pm2 or forever to run the script continuously.

 ## How to Run the Project 🚀

 1. Clone the repository and navigate to the project directory.